Navala-10/website/content/_index.md

 ---
-# Leave the homepage title empty to use the site title
-title: ''
+title: ""
-summary: ''
+summary: ""
 date: 2026-05-23
 type: landing

 sections:
-  # ---
-title: ''
-summary: ''
-date: 2026-05-23
-type: landing

-sections:
   # ────────────────────────────────────────────────────────────────────────────
-  # EN-TÊTE CENTRÉ (Exactement comme le site de Léo Dutriaux)
+  # EN-TÊTE CENTRÉ + BIOGRAPHIE
   # ────────────────────────────────────────────────────────────────────────────
   - block: about-avatar
     content:
       username: me
-      # On laisse le texte vide ici pour que ce bloc ne serve que d'en-tête centré
-      text: ''
-    design:
-      background:
-        gradient_mesh:
-          enable: true

-  # ────────────────────────────────────────────────────────────────────────────
-  # BIOGRAPHIE ET PRÉSENTATION EN DESSOUS (Pleine largeur)
-  # ────────────────────────────────────────────────────────────────────────────
-  - block: markdown
-    content:
-      title: '👋 About Me'
-      subtitle: ''
       text: |-
         Master's graduate specializing in **English Studies, Neurodevelopmental Disorders, and Linguistics**.
 Passionate about metacognition, speech, and language acquisition, I am currently seeking **Ph.D. positions for next year** in **psycholinguistics and neuroscience** to further explore the intersection of mind, brain, and language.

         With an academic journey driven by a fascination with how the brain processes language, I blend linguistic theory with a deep understanding of cognitive differences.
 I am eager to leverage my interdisciplinary training to explore how language shapes—and is shaped by—the human brain, contributing to research that bridges the gap between language acquisition, cognitive processing, and neurodiversity.
     design:
-      columns: '1'
+      background:
+        gradient_mesh:
+          enable: true

   # ────────────────────────────────────────────────────────────────────────────
-  # SECTION 3 : PROJET DE RECHERCHE & PROPOSAL
+  # PROJET DE RECHERCHE & PROPOSAL
   # ────────────────────────────────────────────────────────────────────────────
   - block: markdown
     content: